deafdudecomputers/PalWorldServer/README.md

 - Auto-delete backups after 30 days.
 - Auto crash/offline restart.
 - Configurable options such as: Palguard, mods, Palworld settings, engine, etc.
+- Auto-copy each update into Server_Updates folder.
+If you need to rollback, just in case.

 ---